braycarlson/memory/README.md

 ## Memory Match

-A memory match game created in MATLAB that uses text or images, depending on the difficulty for NEUR 3690: Programming and Statistics.
+A memory match game for NEUR 3690: Programming and Statistics created in MATLAB that uses text or images, depending on the difficulty.
 You can also use "cheat codes" to advance the level or stage.

 ## Perfect Game
 <p align="center">